dilettagoglia/starter-academic/content/project/IoT/index.md

 ---
-title: SmartBin a Smart Solution for Garbage Management
+title: SmartBin, a Smart Solution for Garbage Management
 summary: SmartBin, a smart solution for improvements on garbage management system.
 An intelligent bin that monitors itself.
 tags:
 - IoT